This page is not complete.

 The definition of 'timestampOffset' in that specification.

-true.
-In addition, support was limited to a whitelist of sites, for example YouTube, Netflix, and other popular streaming sites.
-The whitelist was removed and Media Source Extensions was enabled by default in 42+ for all sites.
+1. Limited support to a whitelist of sites, for example YouTube, Netflix, and other popular streaming sites.
+The whitelist was removed when Media Source Extensions was enabled by default in Firefox 42.